 Micronutrient: essential vitamin or mineral that must be consumed through diet or supplementation to maintain normal cellular and molecular function.

-If you don’t use a multivitamin today, here’s three reasons why I believe you need to start.
+If you don’t use a multivitamin today, here are three reasons why I believe you need to start.

-Vegetables and fruit are not nearly as nutrient-dense as they once were.
-Farming today creates produce that grows bigger and faster, and is more resistant to pests and climate challenges.
+1. Vegetables and fruit are not as nutrient-dense as they once were.

-Vitamins and minerals play important roles in helping us deal with these stressors, and in helping us maintain normal metabolic function.
+Vitamins and minerals play essential roles in helping us deal with these stressors and maintain healthy metabolic function.